prideout/heman-python/README.md

 heman-bash
 ```

-After you're in the machine's shell, you can build and run the heman project as follows.
+After you're in the machine's shell, you can build the heman project like this.

 ```
 source env/bin/activate